hydrobyte/McSimpleProp/README.md

 Into the designer, add pages to `TPageControl` and setup each TTabSheet's `Caption` property using names that will be shown into the `TTreeView` navigator.
 You can create a special tab with `PageIndex = 0` to be shown as a Group node.

 Into your code, add some nodes associated with tabs.

-You can use `aNode = nil` and `isParent = false` to create Groups of nested Properties.
+You can use `aNode = nil` and `isParent = false` to create Groups of nested Properties on `TTreeView`'s first level of nodes.

+To create a child for a `node`, pass it into `aNode` and set `isParent = true`.

 ```pascal
 procedure TFormMain.FormCreate(Sender: TObject);